PowerStat/ValidationGenerator/README.md

-# PowerStat's validation generator
+# PowerStat's ddd value objects generator

-this generator is for generating new validation classes including unit tests.
+this generator is for generating new ddd value object classes including unit tests.

 ## Installation